-- when the whole of the ball passes over the touch line, either on the ground or in the air - · from the point where it crossed the touch line - to the opponents of the player who last touched the ball

-At the moment of delivering the ball, the thrower:
+• when the whole of the ball passes over the touch line, either on the ground or in the air - from the point where it crossed the touch line - to the opponents of the player who last touched the ball Procedure At the moment of delivering the ball, the thrower:

-- faces the field of play - has part of each foot either on the touch line or on the ground outside the touch line - uses both hands - delivers the ball from behind and over his head

-The thrower may not touch the ball again until it has touched another player.
+- faces the field of play - has part of each foot either on the touch line or on the ground outside the touch line - uses both hands - delivers the ball from behind and over his head The thrower may not touch the ball again until it has touched another player.
 The ball is in play immediately it enters the field of play.

-$\overline{}$

-Throw-in taken by a player other than the goalkeeper

-If, after the ball is in play, the thrower touches the ball a second time (except with his hands) before it has touched another player:

-an indirect free kick is awarded to the opposing team, the kick to be taken from the place where the infringement occurred (see page 3)

-If, after the ball is in play, the thrower deliberately handles the ball before it has touched another player:

-- a direct free kick is awarded to the opposing team, the kick to be taken from the place where the infringement occurred (see page 3) - a penalty kick is awarded if the infringement occurred inside the thrower's penalty area an indirect free kick is awarded to the opposing team, the kick to be taken from the place where the infringement occurred (see page 3)

-Throw-in taken by the goalkeeper

-If, after the ball is in play, the goalkeeper touches the ball a second time (except with his hands), before it has touched another player:

-If, after the ball is in play, the goalkeeper deliberately handles the ball before it has touched another player:

-a direct free kick is awarded to the opposing team if the infringement occurred outside the goalkeeper's penalty area, the kick to be taken from the place where the infringement occurred an indirect free kick is awarded to the opposing team if the infringement occurred inside the goalkeeper's penalty area, the kick to be taken from the place where the infringement occurred (see page 3)
+Infringements/Sanctions Throw-in taken by a player other than the goalkeeper If, after the ball is in play, the thrower touches the ball a second time (except with his hands) before it has touched another player: • an indirect free kick is awarded to the opposing team, the kick to be taken from the place where the infringement occurred \ (see page 3) If, after the ball is in play, the thrower deliberately handles the ball before it has touched another player: • a direct free kick is awarded to the opposing team, the kick to be taken from the place where the infringement occurred \ (see page 3) • a penalty kick is awarded if the infringement occurred inside the thrower's penalty area Throw-in taken by the goalkeeper If, after the ball is in play, the goalkeeper touches the ball a second time (except with his hands), before it has touched another player: • an indirect free kick is awarded to the opposing team, the kick to be taken from the place where the infringement occurred \ (see page 3) If, after the ball is in play, the goalkeeper deliberately handles the ball before it has touched another player: • a direct free kick is awarded to the opposing team if the infringement occurred outside the goalkeeper's penalty area, the kick to be taken from the place where the infringement occurred \ (see page 3) • an indirect free kick is awarded to the opposing team if the infringement occurred inside the goalkeeper's penalty area, the kick to be taken from the place where the infringement occurred \ (see page 3) If an opponent unfairly distracts or impedes the thrower: • he is cautioned for unsporting behaviour and shown the yellow card For any other infringement of this Law:

-(see page 3)

-If an opponent unfairly distracts or impedes the thrower:

-he is cautioned for unsporting behaviour and shown the yellow card

-For any other infringement of this Law:

 • the throw-in is taken by a player of the opposing team

+Law 15

 LAW 16 - The Goal Kick

 A goal kick is a method of restarting play.

 A goal may be scored directly from a goal kick, but only against the opposing team.
 A goal kick is awarded when: